Back to Newsletters

 How to create a designer portfolio that wins clients and saves time

 Today, I'm going to show you how to make your portfolio more effective.
+This approach is all about making a few strategic changes and building genuine connections with clients.

 Not Every Project in Your Portfolio

-I see too many designers trying to add everything to their designer portfolios.
+I see too many designers trying to add everything to their portfolios.
 I do everything including web design, app design, dashboard design, branding, marketing, and so on...
-However, this can make potential clients doubt their expertise.
-When your portfolio displays a wide range of skills, it might look like you can do everything but excel in nothing.
+However, this can make potential clients doubt your expertise.

 This could make clients wonder about your specialization and question if you can deliver top-quality work.
 In my perspective, selecting the most relevant works to showcase can provide a better understanding of your core skills and make your chances higher.